iamnarenkarthick/elevate-task-1/README.md

 Setup:

 Ensure that you have the required Python libraries (requests and tkinter).
-Replace "your_openweathermap_api_key_here" in the script with your actual OpenWeatherMap API key.
 Running the Application:

 Run the Python script in your development environment.